Jérémy Lauzon

-Jérémy Lauzon (born April 28, 1997) is a Canadian professional ice hockey defenceman for the Nashville Predators of the National Hockey League (NHL).
-Lauzon was drafted by the Boston Bruins in the second round (52nd overall) in the 2015 NHL Entry Draft.
-He also spent time playing for the Seattle Kraken.
+Jérémy Lauzon (born April 28, 1997) is a Canadian professional ice hockey defenceman for the Vegas Golden Knights of the National Hockey League (NHL).
+Lauzon was drafted by the Boston Bruins in the second round (52nd overall) in the 2015 NHL entry draft, and has also played for the Seattle Kraken and Nashville Predators.

+A notably physical defenceman, Lauzon at one point held the NHL record for most hits in a season.

 Playing career

-After two seasons with the Rouyn-Noranda Huskies of the Quebec Major Junior Hockey League (QMJHL), Lauzon was selected in the second round (52nd overall) by the Boston Bruins in the 2015 NHL Entry Draft.
+After two seasons with the Rouyn-Noranda Huskies of the Quebec Major Junior Hockey League (QMJHL), Lauzon was selected in the second round (52nd overall) by the Boston Bruins in the 2015 NHL entry draft.

 Lauzon was returned to the Huskies for the 2015–16 season.
 On November 12, 2015, the Bruins signed him to a three-year, entry-level contract.
 That season, Lauzon was named to the QMJHL 2nd All-Star Team.

 Lauzon joined the Bruins' American Hockey League (AHL) affiliate, the Providence Bruins, for the 2017–18 season.
 He missed 22 games due to a concussion.
 Lauzon finished the season with one goal and six assists in 52 games.

 Lauzon made his NHL debut during the 2018–19 season on October 25, 2018, in a 3–0 win against the Philadelphia Flyers.
 On November 11, he scored his first career NHL goal against Malcolm Subban in a 4–1 win over the Vegas Golden Knights.
 In total, Lauzon skated in 16 games for Boston, as well as 29 in Providence.

 On February 9, 2020, Lauzon was given a two-game suspension for an illegal check to the head of Arizona Coyotes' forward Derek Stepan the previous night.
 On February 14, the Bruins signed Lauzon to a two-year, $1.7 million contract extension.
+Shortly after inking his extension, Lauzon suffered a broken hand, which required surgery to repair.
+The injury sidelined the rising defenseman for over a month.

-On July 21, 2021, Lauzon was selected from the Bruins at the 2021 NHL Expansion Draft by the Seattle Kraken.
+On July 21, 2021, Lauzon was selected from the Bruins at the 2021 NHL expansion draft by the Seattle Kraken.

 On March 20, 2022, just days before the trade deadline, Lauzon was traded by Seattle to the Nashville Predators in exchange for a 2022 second-round draft pick.

+On June 13, 2022, the Predators signed Lauzon to a 4-year, $8 million contract.

+On April 15, 2024, Lauzon set the NHL record for most hits in a season, with 383 hits, in a game against the Pittsburgh Penguins, passing Matt Martin's previously record-holding 382, set in the 2014–15 season.

+Following the 2024–25 season, Lauzon was traded to the Vegas Golden Knights alongside Colton Sissons, in exchange for Nicolas Hague and a conditional third-round pick in 2027.

+Playing style

+Lauzon is a very physical player, and a powerful enforcer, known for his tendency to hit other players whenever he gets the chance.
+During the 2023–24 season, Lauzon had more 10-hit games (3) than no-hit games (2).